Image Name

 Precautions for Multi‑Layer Heavy‑Duty Anti‑Corrosion Coating Application

-Multi‑coat application of heavy-duty anti-corrosion coatings must strictly adhere to the interval times specified in the product data sheet to prevent applying the next coat before the previous film has fully cured, which can lead to defects such as substrate attack and pinholing, ultimately compromising the service life of the entire anti-corrosion system.
+Multi‑coat application of heavy-duty anti-corrosion coatings must strictly adhere to the interval times specified in the product data sheet to prevent applying the next coat before the previous film has fully cured, which can lead to defects such as substrate erosion and pinholing, ultimately compromising the service life of the entire anti-corrosion system.

 2026 Guide to Avoiding Pitfalls When Selecting Heavy-Duty Anti-Corrosion Coatings